M31 Capital · Research Brief · February 2026

 Emerging Evidence with Plausible Mechanisms

-Examples: Psilocybin for treatment-resistant depression, peptide therapeutics like BPC-157, functional nutrition protocols, breathwork for autonomic regulation, bioelectric stimulation for chronic pain, psychedelic-assisted therapy for PTSD
+Examples: Psilocybin for treatment-resistant depression, peptide therapeutics like BPC-157, functional nutrition protocols, breathwork for autonomic regulation, bioelectric stimulation for chronic pain

 Tier 3